exoplatform/exo-documentation/docs/Analytics.rst

 Working with Analytics
 ############################

-In this chapter, we will introduce the analytics application which allows you to analyze data and then make an idea about the platform usage.
+In this chapter, we will introduce the eXo Analytics application which lets you to get data insights  about the usage of your digital workplace.

 .. note:: To be able to access analytics pages, you should be part of the group /platform/analytics